 The Board expects financial system participants will reduce and control settlement and other systemic risks arising in FMIs, consistent with the smooth operation of the financial system.
 Guidelines for account management are available.

-The Credit Risk Management (CRM) unit at the Federal Reserve Bank of San Francisco administers daylight and overnight credit to depository institutions in the Twelfth District through its discount window, collateral, condition monitoring, and payment system risk functions.
+The Credit Risk Management (CRM) department at the Federal Reserve Bank of San Francisco administers daylight and overnight credit to depository institutions in the Twelfth District through its Discount Window, collateral, condition monitoring, and payment system risk functions.

 Credit Risk Management